-15. By agreement between the Agency for Health Care Administration (AHCA) and the Department of Children and Families, AHCA has conveyed jurisdiction to the Office of Appeal Hearings to conduct this hearing pursuant to Chapter 120.80 Fla.
-Stat.

-- 16. This is a final order pursuant to Fla.
+- 15. By agreement between the Agency for Health Care Administration (AHCA) and the Department of Children and Families, AHCA has conveyed jurisdiction to the Office of Appeal Hearings to conduct this hearing pursuant to Chapter 120.80 Fla.
+Stat. - 16.
+This is a final order pursuant to Fla.
 Stat. § 120.569 and § 120.57. - 17.
 This hearing was held as a de novo proceeding pursuant to Fla.
 Admin.
 Code R. 65-2.056. - 18.
 In accordance with Fla.
 Admin.
-Code R. 65-2.060 (1), the burden of proof was assigned to the respondent since the petitioner had been previously approved for 3 hours weekly of OT service.
+Code R. 65-2.060 (1), the burden of proof was assigned to the respondent on the issue of reduction in service since the petitioner had been previously approved for 3 hours weekly of OT service.
+The burden of proof was assigned to the petitioner on the issue of increasing services to 3.5 hours weekly.
 The standard of proof in an administrative hearing is a preponderance of the evidence.
-The preponderance of the evidence standard requires proof by "the greater weight of the evidence," (Black's Law Dictionary at 1201, 7th Ed.). - 19.
-The Florida Medicaid Program is authorized by Chapter 409, Fla.
+The preponderance of the evidence standard requires proof by "the greater weight of the evidence," (Black's Law Dictionary at 1201, 7th Ed.).

+- 19. The Florida Medicaid Program is authorized by Chapter 409, Fla.
 Stat. and Chapter 59G, Fla.
 Admin.
 Code.
 The Medicaid Program is administered by the respondent. - 20.
 The petitioner has requested OT services.
-As the petitioner is under 21 years of age, the Early Periodic Screening, Diagnosis, and Treatment (EPSDT) requirements apply to the evaluation of the petitioner's eligibility for or amount of this service. - 21.
-The Centers for Medicare and Medicaid Services, State Medicaid Manual makes available to all State Medicaid agencies informational and procedural material needed by the States to administer the Medicaid program.
-It is the method by which the Health Care Financing Administration (HCFA) issues mandatory, advisory, and optional Medicaid policies and procedures to the Medicaid State agencies. - 22.
-The State Medicaid Manual in the Early and Periodic Screening, Diagnostic and Treatment (EPSDT) Services section states in part:
+As the petitioner is under 21 years of age, the Early Periodic Screening, Diagnosis, and Treatment (EPSDT) requirements apply to the evaluation of the petitioner's eligibility for or amount of this service. - The Centers for Medicare and Medicaid Services, State Medicaid Manual makes available to all State Medicaid agencies informational and procedural material needed by the States to administer the Medicaid program.
+It is the method by which the Health Care Financing Administration (HCFA) issues mandatory, advisory, and optional Medicaid policies and procedures to the Medicaid State agencies. - The State Medicaid Manual in the Early and Periodic Screening, Diagnostic and Treatment (EPSDT) Services section states in part: